The What of Whom

 The What of Whom is the third self-released music cassette album by singer-songwriter Daniel Johnston, recorded in 1982.

 The album was released on cassette in 1988 by Stress Records, made available in downloadable mp3 format by Emusic in 2000, and re-released on CD-R by Eternal Yip Eye Music in 2004.
-In between some songs, Daniel has little snippets of himself talking, or small skits of background noise concerning his every day life.
+In between some songs, Daniel has little snippets of himself talking, or small skits of background noise concerning his everyday life.

 Background

-The album was recorded in August of 1982 between Johnston's Junior and Senior years studying at Kent State University, East Liverpool, Ohio .The album, like Songs of Pain and Don't Be Scared before it, was recorded in his parents' basement in West Virginia, where the 21 year old Johnston was living at the time.
-A guest writer for Atwood Magazine noted influences from Elvis Costello and The Beatles (particularly young John Lennon) on the track 'Man Obsessed.'
-During this same time Johnston recorded an unreleased tape known as 'Ugly Music' for his friend John Fair.
+The album was recorded in August 1982 between Johnston's Junior and Senior years studying at Kent State University, East Liverpool, Ohio.
+The album, like Songs of Pain and Don't Be Scared before it, was recorded in his parents' basement in West Virginia, where the 21 year old Johnston was living at the time.
+A guest writer for Atwood Magazine noted influences from Elvis Costello and The Beatles (particularly early John Lennon) on the track 'Man Obsessed.'
+During this same time, Johnston recorded an unreleased tape known as 'Ugly Music' for his friend John Fair.
 The tape was largely made up of material written for Songs of Pain, but also included Don't Be Scared and What of Whom songs, as well as 3 unreleased songs.